- Solicitors For Business

 High complexity case:

-There will be an additional charge for attending a Tribunal Hearing of £750 per day (excluding VAT).
+There will be an additional charge for attending a Tribunal Hearing of £750 per day (excluding VAT at 20%).
 Generally, we would allow 1-4 days depending on the complexity of your case.

 Factors that could make a case more complex: